Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_framework/intro.md

 [!code-csharp[Dropdown](samples/intro/dropdown.cs)]

 > [!NOTE]
-> Wild card pattern can also be used to match select menu custom id''s
+> Wildcards may also be used to match a select menu ID,
-> but remember that the array containing the select menu values should be the last parameter.
+> though keep in mind that the array containing the select menu values should be the last parameter.

 ## Autocomplete Commands